-An absolute, surefire handbook of lucid dreaming instructions
+An absolute, surefire method of lucid dreaming instructions

 In Tibetan Buddhism, the group of tantric techniques known as milam aim to reveal the illusory nature of waking life by having practitioners perform yoga in their dreams.
 It’s a ritualized version of one of the most mysterious faculties of the human mind: to know that we’re dreaming even while asleep, a state known as lucid dreaming.